Peace, Youth and Reconciliation in Northern Ireland

 Application: Online application available on mySU.

-Cost: $4,850; includes airfare, all activites and instruction, and most meals.
+Cost: $4,850 (subject to change); includes airfare, all activites and instruction, and most meals.

 Financial aid: Need-based financial aid may be available for students satisfying the GO requirement.